 We opted for the bus tour instead of walking the whole thing.
 We don’t mind walking, but we weren’t 100 percent sure what the route was like.
 This wound up being a good thing because the driver/docent/tour guide had a lot of great info.
 He even presented it in small words for the percussionist among us.

-I won’t spoil any surprised – let’s just say that there’s a lot of enlightening info presented in a very entertaining way.
+I won’t spoil any surprise – let’s just say that there’s a lot of enlightening info presented in a very entertaining way.
 You’ll come face-to-footprint with the past, and the whole experience is one of the better deals you’ll find.
 Eight bucks for the whole thing.
 Super cheap!
 (As Alfred E. Neuman might say.)

 A Little Museum Action